urob/zmk-unicode/README.md

 Please let me know if certain input systems require setting this larger than zero.

 This module includes a collection of convenience macros to simplify the inclusion of common code points.
-All currently available headers can be seen [here](include/unicode).
-For instance, after including the `unicode/german.h` header, above example can be simplified to `&uc DE_AE`.
+For instance, instead of using `&uc 0xe4 0xc4` to get `ä/Ä` one can equivalently use `&uc UC_DE_AE`.
+All currently available macros can be seen [here](include/zmk-unicode/keys).

 ### 3. Selecting an input system on the keyboard